Chart Color Schemes

 Grange features high concentrations of family households, with a higher-than-average median household size

 Family households account for 78.5% of all households, including 47.4% couples with children, 22.2% couples without children, and 8.1% single parent families.
-Non-family households make up the remaining 21.5%, with lone person households at 18.1% and group households comprising 3.3% of the total.
-The median household size is 2.9 people, which is larger than the Greater Brisbane average of 2.2.
+Non-family households comprise the remaining 21.5%, with lone person households at 18.1% and group households at 3.3%.
+The median household size is 2.9 people, larger than the Greater Brisbane average of 2.6.

 Frequently Asked Questions - Households